KryptoKoins/KryptoKoinsTrade/README.md

 What is KryptoKoinsTrade?
 -----------------------------------------------------------------------------------------------------------------------------------
-KryptoKoinsTrade is a crypto currency exchange.
+KryptoKoinsTrade is a tokenized crypto currency to crypto currency exchange.

 For more information, as well as an immediately useable, binary version of the KryptoKoinsTrade, see https://www.kryptokoins.trade/.